This read is going to be about pumping breast milk and how very few of us new moms actually do any before-hand preparation on how to breast pump.

 All I know is that I needed help to breastfeed through a bottle and I didn’t know where to get it.

 I’ve had other mom’s say they wish this course was available years ago when they had to unexpectedly pump exclusively.

-With all of that said, do what is right for you and your baby and I hope I can be of help!
+With all of that said, do what is right for you and your baby and I hope this online pumping course can be of help!